On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: introduction

-Therefore, in order to classify finite GK-dimensional pre-Nichols algebras in $ {_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$, a reasonable approach is to classify firstly finite GK-dimensional Nichols algebras, and then determine all the finite GK-dimensional pre-Nichols algebras covering each one of these Nichols algebras.
+Thus, a natural strategy for classifying finite GK-dimensional pre-Nichols algebras in ${_{\k G}^{\k G} {\mathcal{YD}}}$ is as follows.
+First, classify all finite GK-dimensional Nichols algebras.
+Then, for each such Nichols algebra, determine all finite GK-dimensional pre-Nichols algebras that cover it.